D4RKONION/fgcireland.com/content/posts/2025-11-09-irish-fighting-post-ed1-draft/index.md

   - image: /images/uploads/posts/the-irish-fighters-periodic-—-igm-hijinx-and-corks-new-local-—-edition01/mattie.png
   - image: /images/uploads/posts/the-irish-fighters-periodic-—-igm-hijinx-and-corks-new-local-—-edition01/leaving.jpg
 ---
-### HELLO fighting games and gaming fighters and gentlewomen and mother's sons, and welcome to this edition of THE IRISH FIGHTER'S PERIODIC whereince:
+### HELLO fighting games and gaming fighters and gentlewomen and mother's sons, and welcome to this edition of THE IRISH FIGHTER'S PERIODICAL whereince:

 I will forth ward catalogue a selection of the Irish Fighting Game Community ("**IFGC**") news and the winners and also news!!! of upcoming events an so on.